dojo/docs/dojox/widget/Rotator.rst

 The Rotator should be declared using a block element such as a <div>.
 Direct descendant nodes are the panes to be rotated.
 The Rotator will accept any DOM node for a rotator pane, however a block element (such as <div> or <img>) or a element with display:block is recommended.
 For best results, each rotator pane should be the same height and width as the Rotator container node and consider setting overflow to hidden.

+There may be z-index issues for complex layouts.
+The z-index of the current pane is 1 and the z-index of the pane that is about to be transitioned in is 2.

+If the rotator node isn't explicitly positioned, then it will automatically position the rotator node relative so that the panes can be positioned absolute.

+You can do some interesting things by stacking multiple rotators on top of each other, then wiring up the topics so that they all transition at the same time.

 The following examples will use the following CSS:

 .. code-block :: css